-Employee Relations and Personnel Policies Good employees are made through effective training, development, and relations.
+Good employees are made through effective training, development, and relations.
 This course explores techniques used in training and developing good employees.
 The elements that comprise a sound employee relations program are presented.
-This is a credit/no-credit only course.
+This is a Pass/No Pass only course.
 Eight hours lecture (2-week course).